Dear CSUSB community members,

 When alerted to a concern, the CARE Team will:

-- Gather and analyze information
+- Gather, analyze and assess information

-- Assess needs of those impacted
+- Support the concerned student and assess needs of those impacted

 - Determine and implement plans for the individual of concern, including both immediate and ongoing strategies